Last Updated on 06/18/2021 by FilipiKnow

 Bring the SPA to the Notary Public where you signed the document and have it notarized.
-Pay the notarial fees which may range from Php 100 to Php 500.
+Pay the notarial fees which cost a minimum of Php 500.

 What are the different types of Power of Attorney?

 There are two types of power of attorney and it’s important to know how each works so you’ll be able to execute the right one according to your legal needs.